VictorCoutinho86/microblog/README.md

 > pip install -r requeriments.txt

-for install all the dependencies needs for this project To do this is necessary that you **already have python and pip installed and configured**.
+For installation of all dependencies needed for this project.
+To do this is necessary that you **already have python and pip installed and configured**.

-After you need to run:
+After, you need to run:

 > export FLASK_APP=microblog.py

-or, if you is using Windows:
+or, if you using Windows:

 > set FLASK_APP=microblog.py

-After that you need to create a db with SQLITE, for this just type:
+After that you need to create a database with SQLITE, for this just type:

 > flask db init